 Local Priority Habitat

-Traditional Orchard is a local priority habitat because of its national status, its significance locally, the wildlife species it supports, and the opportunity for its conservation in Barnsley.
+Traditional Orchard is a local priority habitat because of its national status, significance locally, the wildlife species it supports, and opportunities for its conservation in Barnsley.

-Phase 1 habitat surveys class this habitat as type A1 Woodland & Scrub (sub-type A1.1.2.
+Phase 1 habitat surveys class it as type A1 Woodland & Scrub A1.1.2.
 Broadeaved plantation, Orchard.